 – How long should a kid practice a drill depends on the kid’s age, desire and focus.

-In general try to not dwell on a single drill for too much.
+In general, try to not dwell on a single drill for too long.
 I remember one of my mentors telling me (when I was at the beginning of my career) – “Cosmin, within 20 minutes you should do at least 3 drills; more than that as the kids are younger”.

 How many hours a DAY?
-It depends of the kids’ age, level of performance and obviously desire to play.
+It depends on the kids’ age, level of performance, and obviously, desire to play.

 With older kids (over 10 years old) you can do it up to 2 hours, but the younger they are, the harder it is to keep them focused and enjoying it.

-For example, with my two daughters (8.5 and 10 years old) I do 1.5 hour long lessons and 3 times per week.
-Besides tennis they do swimming (once a week) and soon they’ll start guitar (the younger one) and piano (the older one) lessons.
+For example, with my two daughters (8.5 and 10 years old) I do 1.5-hour long lessons 3 times per week.
+Besides tennis, they do swimming (once a week) and soon they’ll start guitar (the younger one) and piano (the older one) lessons.

-If the kid wants more, then do more than three times a week; as long as he enjoys and asks for it.
+If the kid wants more, then do more than three times a week; as long as they enjoy and ask for it.

 32. “how to play slice backhand well; where does the ball hit the racket?”

-3) keep the body sideways and in balance by “spreading the wings” and sliding the back foot behind you during the contact
+3) keep the body sideways and in balance by “spreading the wings” and sliding the back foot behind you during contact;

 4) learn to pull the racquet through the ball instead of pushing it – you’ll get more power!

-5) at contact, visualize that the lower part of you strings bed will make contact first with the ball which will then slide over the center of the racquet as the strings brush the ball in a high to low trajectory
+5) at contact, visualize that the lower part of your strings will make contact first with the ball which will then slide over the center of the racquet as the strings brush the ball in a high to low trajectory;

 6) keep the head down and still.